If you have been smoking cannabis for the past few years you probably already know that vaporizer pens and devices have taken over the industry.

 Lower temps will make it stretch a bit more but you will get slightly less vapor.

-The charge time, in my opinion, is a bit slow (over an hour) and makes me wonder why they didn’t make it so you could use the vape and charge it at the same time.
+The charge time, in my opinion, is a bit slow (over an hour) and makes me wonder why they didn’t make it so you could use the vape and charge it simultaneously.
 I guess having two sets of batteries plus in-use charging might have been overkill.

 Seems like most vaporizers are one or the other.